All Episodes

 And they're not all that worried about it for that reason, because they'd like to be rid of it.

-But the interesting thing is that what the Republican Party claims, And what, by the way, what the media and the Democrats say the Republican Party has to do to win the presidency, which I find laughable that they actually want to help.
+But the interesting thing is that what the Republican Party claims, and what, by the way, what the media and the Democrats say the Republican Party has to do to win the presidency, which I find laughable that they actually want to help.

-You're gonna have to reach out.
+You're going to have to reach out.

-You're gonna have to broaden your mind.
+You're going to have to broaden your mind.

-You're gonna have to become less rigid.
+You're going to have to become less rigid.

 Well, bingo.